Content

 If you’re experiencing a form of hair loss other than alopecia areata (the type the COVID vaccine can trigger), FDA-approved medications like minoxidil or finasteride could help.
 Both of these address the root causes of hair loss in male pattern baldness.

-You might also consider supplements like biotin to help boost hair health and support the hair growth cycle.
+You might also consider supplements like our biotin gummies to help boost hair health and support the hair growth cycle.
 Lifestyle factors, such as maintaining a healthy diet, can also help.

 COVID can cause temporary hair loss.
-Some evidence suggests the COVID vaccine is a potential triggering factor of alopecia areata, but this side effect is rare.
-That said, you’re more likely to experience temporary hair loss as a result of a serious COVID infection than you are from getting the vaccine.
+Some evidence suggests the COVID-19 vaccine is a potential triggering factor of alopecia areata, but this side effect is rare.
+You’re more likely to experience temporary hair loss as a result of a serious COVID-19 infection than you are from getting the vaccine.

-It can also help prevent COVID-related complications, like hair loss.
+The vaccine can help prevent COVID-related complications, like hair loss.
 By getting vaccinated, you can avoid severe complications from COVID.
-Illness is another possible trigger for a type of hair loss called telogen effluvium, though again, hair will likely regrow post-COVID.
+Illness is another possible trigger for a type of hair loss called telogen effluvium — though, again, hair will likely regrow post-COVID.

 COVID-related hair loss is usually temporary.
 Whether due to an immune response to the vaccine or COVID itself, any lost hair will typically grow back.